oracle-livelabs/oci/oci-migration-essentials/os-sync/os-sync.md

   </copy>
   ```

-2. Create some test files
+2. Create some test files, then move up 1 directory

   ```
   <copy>